mgtorrea/gxc-rcalc/readme.md

 Risk Calculator INAI contest
 ===

-This repository contains all components of the "Risk Calculator" project for INAI contest
+This repository contains all components of the "Risk Calculator" project for INAI contest.
+Check the app functionality [on video](https://www.youtube.com/watch?v=MBlYHWENgHA&feature=youtu.be)

 Modules